Teach Me

 Blood type diet: Innovative diet or science fiction?

-While it’s tailored very specifically to those O, A, B and AB and seems like a no-brainer, is the blood type diet legit—and has it been proven to actually work?
+While it’s tailored very specifically to people with type O, A, B and AB and seems like a no-brainer, is the blood type diet legit—and has it been proven to actually work?

 “Simply put: No,” Oikarinen said.
 “The blood type diet is based solely on observations made by the author.
 Results and claims regarding the diet have not been measured or proven to be successful in a clinical trial or research study.”